oci-landing-zones/oci-cis-landingzone-quickstart/ISSUES.md

 - Diagrams are not part of the HTML page.
    * This may be because of broken `numpy` installation.
 The following command should resolve this:
    `pip3 install --upgrade --force-reinstall --user numpy`

+- The CIS Compliance Checker script is unexpectedly killed by the OS without any error messages.
+   * This could be due to low memory.
+If the tenancy has a very large number of Users, Groups and Group Membership this will result in higher memory usage by the script and could force the OS to terminate the process.
+If this is the case it is recommended to increase the memory to 32GB and retry.